wotzhs/kidex/README.md

 # kidex

-Kidex is a terminal application wrapper for [pokeapi](https://pokeapi.co)
+kidex is a terminal application wrapper for [pokeapi](https://pokeapi.co)